TridotsTech/Go1-Webshop/README.md

 1. Go to Go1 Webshop Settings
 2. In Settings, you have an option import pages.By clicking Import Pages button you will have the ecommerce pages with sample data.
-3. After importing the pages , need to execute command
+3. After importing the pages , need to execute command for restting the routes
      ```sh
     $ bench --site sitename clear-cache
     ```